30 Free Things to Do in North Carolina Year-Round

 DurhamSee on mapSee on map

-This contemporary boutique hotel and art museum grants visitors and sightseers access to rotating galleries and thought-provoking modern art, such as "It Will Warm You Twice," a landscape crafted entirely from tobacco products.
+This contemporary boutique hotel and art museum grants visitors and sightseers access to rotating galleries and thought-provoking modern art, such as "Refuge: Needing, Seeking, Creating Shelter", 80 works by over 40 artists from around the world blending realism and fantasy to highlight the causes, consequences, and experinces of migration.

 2 Greensboro History Museum